-The TASC program is half-day.
+The TASC program is half-day and is combined with other alternative education settings.
+The program does not embed special education services.
 Students can attend additional tuition-based programs the second half of the day as follows:

 - 11th & 12th grade students: Attend Career and Technical Program at CiTi (CoSer 101); or - Ninth through 12th grade students: Attend Project Explore Alternative Program at CiTi (CoSer 402); or - Ninth through 12th grade students: Attend programming in home district.